ainulsfwn/bakery-management-system-project/README.md

 **Entity Relationship Diagram (ERD):**
 [https://docs.google.com/document/d/1028O5yPoMcmtIEJNZl8K9L12L-x8kHVW8fdmnf2-XnM/edit?usp=sharing](url)

-* Users to Orders (One-to-Many): A registered customer can place multiple bakery orders, but each individual order belongs to exactly one user.
+* Users to Orders (One-to-Many): A registered customer can place multiple cookie orders, but each individual order belongs to exactly one user.
-* Categories to Menus (One-to-Many): A specific category can contain various baked items, while each menu item is assigned to exactly one category.
+* Food to Orders (One-to-Many): A bakery product can appear in multiple customer orders, while each order record references a specific product.
-* Orders to Order Items (One-to-Many): A single order record can contain multiple specific items, breakdown inside the `order_items` table.
+* Users to Book (One-to-Many): A customer can create multiple table reservations, while each reservation belongs to a single customer.
-* Menus to Order Items (One-to-Many): A specific menu item can appear across different customer order receipts.
+* Users to Food (One-to-Many): Administrators can manage multiple bakery products through Create, Read, Update and Delete (CRUD) operations.

 ## 8. Laravel Components Implementation
 **Routes(Web.php)**